History, tourist information, and nearby accommodation

 George Browne was a 'statesman', a local term for a wealthy yeoman.
 As such he was not truly a poor farmer, nor was he a member of the nobility.
 Perhaps today he might be termed 'upper middle class'.
-What makes Townend unique is that so little has changed since George Browe's day; most of the wonderfully carved furniture that is the one of the house's major attractions was built especially for the Brownes.
+What makes Townend unique is that so little has changed since George Browe's day; most of the wonderfully carved furniture was built especially for the Brownes.

 Among the many pieces on display is a flintlock gun, whose absurdly long barrel looks extremely awkward to handle!